tamarajqawasmeh/text-processing-using-spark-dataframe/text_processing.md

 ```

-Next, we'll extract all dates from when someone checked in by using the .split() function on comma with the result of a list of strings.
+Next, we'll extract check-in times using the .split() function on comma with the result of a list of strings.

 ```python
 split = udf(lambda x: x.split(','),ArrayType(StringType()))